LAW ACADEMIC PROGRAMMES

 The normal requirements for applicants shall be:

-BA Law with a minimum of a PASS.
+BA Law with a minimum of PASS

 The programme is a Certificate in Pension Law at Level 5 of the Lesotho Qualification Framework (LQF) and Level 5 of SADC Qualifications Framework (SADCQF).